RECAPEM

 • Increased and continuous air leak

-• Check if chest tube is outside pleura, check drainage tube and system.
+• Check if the chest tube is outside the pleura, and check the drainage tube and system.

 • Persistent air leak (continues for > ~5 days)